pohct-7604/capstone/README.md

 [Dataset Source](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset "Kaggle Home")

 ##### Attribute Information
-There are total 5110 records records in the dataset.<br>
+There are total 5110 records in the dataset.<br>
 There are total 12 columns of which "id" is the identifier of the dataset, "stroke" is the target/outcome variable, and the rest are feature columns.

 |Attribute|Description|